by Susan Flantzer © Unofficial Royalty 2015

 During the reign of King George III, he suffered attacks of illness and there has been speculation that he suffered from porphyria.
 The American Revolutionary War and the loss of the American colonies was a great blow to George III and in 1788, he suffered another attack.
 This attack was more serious and George III was terribly deranged for a period of six months.
 At this time, Parliament had introduced a Regency Bill which made the Prince of Wales the Regent, but before it could be passed King George III recovered.

 By 1805, King George III was almost completely blind.
 On October 25, 1809, a golden jubilee for the 50th year of his reign was held.
 Princess Amelia, George III’s youngest child, died on November 10, 1810, and this hastened his final decline.
-George III became so ill that it was necessary for Parliament to pass the Regency Act of 1811.
+George III became so ill that Parliament needed to pass the Regency Act of 1811.
 The Prince of Wales acted as Regent until his father died in 1820 and was known as The Prince Regent.
 Queen Charlotte was her husband’s legal guardian, but could not bring herself to visit him due to his violent outbursts and erratic behavior.

 Upon the death of King George III on January 29, 1820, The Prince Regent succeeded to the throne as King George IV.
 At the time of his succession, George IV was obese and probably addicted to laudanum.
 His coronation, on July 19, 1821, despite being expensive and lavish, was popular with the British people.